bruceminanga/Eld-trip-planner/README.md

 ---

-## Overview
+## 📋 Overview

-Planning trucking routes manually while ensuring compliance with complex Hours of Service (HOS) rules can be time-consuming and error-prone.
+Planning trucking routes while ensuring compliance with complex Hours of Service (HOS) regulations can be time-consuming and error-prone.
 This application automates the process by:

-1. Taking basic trip details (start, pickup, dropoff locations) and the driver's current HOS status (70-hour cycle usage).
-2. Calculating an estimated driving route using the Geoapify API.
+1. Converting basic trip inputs into detailed, regulation-compliant route plans
-3. Simulating the trip according to specified HOS rules (daily driving limits, required breaks, fuel stops).
+2. Simulating trips according to federal HOS rules
-4. Generating a detailed list of trip segments (Driving, Rest, Pickup, Dropoff, Fuel).
-5. Creating predicted daily ELD log data based on the planned segments.
+3. Generating predicted ELD logs for proactive compliance planning
-6. Displaying the route, segments, and ELD logs in a user-friendly interface.
+4. Visualizing routes, segments, and logs in an intuitive interface
-7. Allowing users to export the trip plan and log sheets in various formats.

-This project aims to provide drivers and dispatchers with a tool for proactive compliance planning.
+5. Supporting multi-format exports for documentation needs

 ---